This page will help you understand Wyoming alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The penalty for destroying the label on a beer keg is a fine of up to $500.

-Wyoming alcohol laws prohibit driving with a blood alcohol concentration (BAC) of 0.08%.
+Wyoming alcohol laws prohibit driving with a blood alcohol concentration (BAC) of 0.08% or higher.
 For those under 21, it’s 0.02% or higher.

-The exact penalties depend on the circumstances and the judge hearing the case
+The exact penalties depend on the circumstances and the judge involved.

 The penalty for a first DUI conviction can be driver license suspension for 90 days.
 For a second, it can be one year.
 And for a third, three years.

 With a third conviction, the driver must take an alcohol abuse course.
 The judge can also require alcohol assessment and treatment.
-In addition, the judge can order the installation of an ignition interlock on the offender’s car.
+The judge can order an ignition interlock on the offender’s car.
 Also the offender must pay for this expensive device.

 Wyoming alcohol laws do not increase penalties for driving with BAC levels far above the maximum legal limit.

 The state prohibits possession of an open alcohol container by anyone of any age in a motor vehicle.
-However, there’s no law against open containers that are not in a vehicle.
+But there’s no law against open containers that are not in a vehicle.
 That is, elsewhere.
+For example, in a park, sidewalk, etc.

-All drivers have a U.S. Constitutional right to decline submitting to a chemical test.
-However, the state punishes drivers who use their right.
-The penalty for refusing to submit can include driver license suspension for up to one year.
+All drivers have a U.S. Constitutional right to decline a breath tester test.
+But the state punishes drivers who use their right.
+The penalty for refusing can include driver license suspension for up to one year.

-However, there is no legal punishment for not submitting to a field sobriety test.
-These are notoriously subjective and highly inaccuragte.
-For example, about one-third of completely sober people pass a field sobriety test.
+On the other hand, there is no legal punishment for not taking a field sobriety test.
+That’s good because are highly subjective and inaccurate.
+For example, about one-third of completely sober people fail to pass a field sobriety test.
 That is, about one of every three people with a zero BAC (0.00%) fail it!
+And they fail it under ideal conditions indoors.

 While investigating, police can legally lie to you.
+No matter what they say, they’re looking for evidence to arrest you.
+In reality, they’re opponents at that point.
 So don’ be a sucker.

-Boaters are having intoxication if their BAC is 0.10 or higher within three hours after operating a vessel.
+Boaters are intoxicated if their BAC is 0.10 or higher within three hours after operating a vessel.
 Or if alcohol and/or drugs make them unable to operate a watercraft safely.

 The state punishes boaters guilty of BUI.
 It does so by fining them up to $750.00 and/or jailing them for up to six months.
 It may also suspend their boating license for up to two years.